The Sugarologie Pumpkin Pie

 **While homemade pumpkin puree may be tempting, using canned pumpkin ensures consistency in the recipe due to the uniformity of its components (water, starches, sugars, etc.).
 Many bakers prefer Libby’s brand, but I recommend Target’s Good & Gather for its brighter orange color if that matters to you.

-***You can use any type of dulce de leche, either homemade or premade.
-I’m using the La Lechera brand in the photos above, which is available in most US markets.
+***I’m using the canned La Lechera brand of dulce de leche in the photos above, which is available in most US markets.

 The key differences between condensed milk and dulce de leche are flavor and color.
 Condensed milk yields a muted orange pie with a vibrant, clean pumpkin flavor, while dulce de leche creates a medium to deep orange-brown pie with a more complex roasted and caramel-like pumpkin flavor.
 Texturally, they will both result in a creamy-soft custard.